sanghyuplee20/sanghyuplee20.github.io/README.md

 ## Folder Structure

 - `src/components`: Contains the React components like `Home`, `Projects`, `Resume`, `Experiences`, and `Navbar`.
-- `public/fonts`: Stores custom fonts (e.g., HelveticaNeueRoman.ttf) for use across the site.
+- `public/fonts`: Stores custom fonts.
 - `src/App.js`: The main file that manages routes and includes global components like the Navbar and Footer.